andyet/thoonk.js/README.md

         //retract event
     },
     function(id, position) {
-        //placeholder for position event for sorted feeds },
+        //position event for sorted feed
+        //position is begin:, :end, :X, X: where X is the relative id },
     function() {
         //subscription ready